Podman

 Generate podman network:

-Terminal window podman network create intranetGenerate podman socket
+Terminal window podman network create intranetGenerate podman socket:

 Terminal window sudo loginctl enable-linger <your_local_user>sudo systemctl --user -M <your_local_user>@ start podman.socketsudo systemctl --user -M <your_local_user>@ enable podman.socketGenerate podman config files: